 Thank you for your interest in our Fellowship Program, the application process for the year 2023/2024 is open and accepting applications in ERAS .

-The OUHSC College of Medicine, Donald W. Reynolds, Section of Geriatric Medicine is dedicated to improving the care of older adults by achieving excellence in patient care, research, education, and program innovation.
+The OUHSC College of Medicine, Donald W. Reynolds, Section of Geriatric and Palliative Medicine is dedicated to improving the care of older adults by achieving excellence in patient care, research, education, and program innovation.
 Our one-year, ACGME Geriatric Medicine Fellowship is central to our mission and our experienced faculty are devoted to ensuring that each fellow is prepared for a leadership role in healthcare and medical education.

 - To provide exclusive attention, training, and mentorship in Geriatric Medicine across multiple care settings